betodealmeida/shillelagh/README.rst

 Google Spreadsheets
 ~~~~~~~~~~~~~~~~~~~

-Google Spreadsheets can be accessed as tables, though currently in read-only mode.
+Google Spreadsheets can be accessed as tables.
 To ``SELECT`` data from a spreadsheets simply use its URL as the table name (`example <https://github.com/betodealmeida/shillelagh/blob/main/examples/gsheets.py>`__):

 .. code-block:: sql